jjonez96/Scootlator/README.md

 https://github.com/jjonez96/tierapi

 ## Issues
 There are alot of problems what im trying to solve yet for example scoot locations.
 Other issues are listed in Github issues section.

-Feel free to contribute if you are interested in this project!
+ Feel free to contribute if this project spiked you interested!

 ## What i´ve learned so far?
 - Making rest api´s with Node.js